haonan-li/LAMB/README.md

 ### Download the data

-You can download the dataset we used in our experiment from [Google drive](https://drive.google.com/file/d/19rConnPIkZMdPDEHqkEgt7HpQRgqFwH5/view?usp=sharing)
+You can download the model parameters and dataset from [Fake link]().
+Note: This repo is currently anonymoused, we will release link on acceptance.

 ### Training